Natef097/natef097/README.md

-## I’m a cybersecurity professional with experience across vulnerability management, SOC analysis, incident response, and automation.
-I’ve built hands-on skills in networking, technical support, and scripting with PowerShell and Bash, and I’ve deployed Tenable solutions to strengthen risk remediation.
-My work spans securing systems, analyzing threats with SIEM tools, and aligning remediation with NIST frameworks.
-I’m driven by curiosity and persistence, focused on practical problem-solving, measurable outcomes, and continued growth through certifications like Security+ and SC-300
+## Cybersecurity analyst focused on IAM, SOC operations, and automation.
+Hands‑on with Azure AD, SIEM tooling, Tenable, PowerShell, and Bash.
+I build practical security solutions — from detection logic to remediation workflows — and I’m currently leveling up through Security+ and SC‑300.

 <!--
 **Natef097/natef097** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.